Leafs top Wild without Matthews

 Nazem Kadri, Patrick Marleau, Connor Carrick and Connor Brown each scored for the Maple Leafs (10-7-0), who have won two games in a row.
 Brown also had an assist.

+“We’ve got depth,” Kadri said.
+“We’ve got guys that can fill in and do the job.
+Obviously, (Matthews is) a guy you can’t replace, so it’s tough, but we have a lot of guys who can handle some quality minutes, and I think that’s what happened.
+We were able to get some solid scoring.”

-Jason Zucker scored twice for the Wild (5-7-2) with goaltender Devan Dubnyk making 15 stops.
+Jason Zucker scored twice for the Wild (5-7-2), and goaltender Devan Dubnyk made 15 stops.
 Eric Staal had two assists in Minnesota’s third consecutive loss.

+“Unfortunately, we didn’t get the result we wanted, but I thought we played a pretty complete game for the most part,” Wild coach Bruce Boudreau said.
+“Hopefully it’s something to build on.
+We played the way we’re supposed to play.
+That’s why we had possession of the puck.
+That’s why we did a lot of good things.”

 At 12:56 of the first period, Morgan Rielly’s shot from the point bounced off the end boards and went in off the skate of Dubnyk.
 Kadri was given credit for his ninth goal of the season.